shivanshuchourasia/Trees/README.md

 # Trees

-Collection of different trees used as data structures.
+The Collection of different trees used as data structures.